tfgordon/tfgordon.github.io/src/content/fixed/publications.md

 # 2017

+- Walton, Douglas and Gordon, Thomas F. (2017).
+Argument Invention with the Carneades Argumentation System.
+Script-Ed, in press.

+- Walton, Douglas and Gordon, Thomas F. (2017).
+How Computational Tools Can Help Rhetoric and Informal Logic with Argument Invention.
+Argumentation, in press.

-- Gordon, Thomas F. (2016).
+- Gordon, Thomas F. (2017).
 Arguing about Open Source Licensing Issues on the Web.
 In (Paglieri, Fabio and Reed, Chris, Eds.), Arguing on the Web: Theory, Analysis, and Applications.
 In press.
   College Publications.